Kazakuri/commission.tenka.dev/content/artwork/2020-10-07-kumaqmdayo/index.md

 {% request() %}
 Nice to meet you, KumaQM!

-If you'd like, 'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like, I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

 Tenka-chan has become a pet!